-Here is a list of events happening at the Gardens in celebrating the Centennial Year!
+Here is a list of events that took place in the Gardens in celebrating the Centennial Year!

-Join us this year on August 28, 2016 for the 2016 One World Day a day event presented by Councilman Kevin Conwell and County Councilwoman Yvonne Conwell in partnership with Universities Circles Inc. and others!
+August 28, 2016 was the 2016 One World Day event presented by Councilman Kevin Conwell and County Councilwoman Yvonne Conwell in partnership with Universities Circles Inc. and others!

-We hope you were one of the 10,600 people (police estimate) who visited the Cleveland Cultural Gardens on One World Day on Sunday, August 23 2015.
+We hope you were one of the 24,000 people who visited the Cleveland Cultural Gardens on One World Day on Sunday, August 28 2016.
 It was an inspiring day as people got a chance to visit all of the gardens and experience their culture and diversity.

 We are honored to welcome our Centennial Sponsors!